 Community colleges are often viewed as second-rate, low quality, and inferior to universities in every way—but how much of this is true?
 Community college, sometimes called junior college, is not what it used to be.
-In fact, many students who studied and earned degrees from junior colleges lead successful lives and have fulfilling careers.
+In fact, many students who studied and earned degrees from junior colleges lead successful lives and have fulfilling careers–in fact, check out these five lucrative careers you can start with a junior college degree.
 Let’s examine the pros and cons of attending a community college compared to studying at a four-year university.

 At a glance: Community college is a great transitional step between high school and university studies, and is highly affordable and flexible while giving students additional time to decide what they want to study.

 - The cost of tuition is drastically smaller at community college.
 According to the College Board, the national average is less than $3,000 per semester, with many schools falling well under this figure.
 This is significantly smaller than the average cost of one semester at the university level, whether public or private.
 This ignores other large expenses of university study including books and room and board.

 - Junior college offers very flexible scheduling options, including many evening classes.
 This is designed to benefit students to wish to work and attend school at the same time.

 - Since community colleges are smaller institutions, class sizes are naturally smaller as well.
 Community college students are provided with more direct interaction with their professors and other faculty members, which is sometimes a rare luxury at large universities.